mbaze/bzpack/README.md

 The canonical form of Elias-Gamma code consists of *N* zeroes followed by a *(N + 1)*-bit binary number.
 For instance, the number 12 is encoded as 000**1100**.
 In his paper "Universal codeword sets and representations of the integers", Peter Elias also devised an alternative form in which the bits are interleaved: **1**0**1**0**0**0**0**.

 Assuming that the most significant bit is implicit, the interleaved zeroes can be seen as 1-bit flags that indicate whether another significant bit follows.
 This interleaved form lends itself to a very efficient decoder implementation.
-Bzpack borrows this approach but flips the flag values.
+Bzpack borrows this approach but the flags are inverted.
 Therefore, the actual code for number 12 would be 1**1**1**0**1**0**0, that is:

 * The most significant bit is not stored.
 * Subsequent significant bits are preceded by 1 indicating their presence.